 The company not only makes the loan process simpler but also provides comparison tools to help you pick the right loan for your small business.
 They even assign lending specialists to make the journey as smooth as possible.

 Fundera has since expanded outside of its founding business model to provide further consolidation tools on credit cards, banking products, and more.
-In comparison to some competitors, they also offer personal loans.
+In comparison to some competitors, they also offer personal loans like Upstart.
 They are rated 4.8/5.0 stars on TrustPilot, solidifying their reputation.

 How Does Fundera Work?